Test-Time Attention Purification for Backdoored Large Vision Language Models¶

 Loss & Training¶

-CleanSight is a completely training-free test-time method and involves no parameter updates or loss functions.
+CleanSight is a completely training-free test-time method, involving no parameter updates or loss functions.
+All computations are performed during forward inference.

 Key Experimental Results¶